esadakman/reactjs-reviews-project/README.md

 ## Description

 - Project aims to create a Review Project App.
-- In this project i make a review project app.Customers comments change automatically, and they can also be changed by clicking the go and back  buttons.
+- In this project i made a review app.Customers comments change automatically, and they can also be changed by clicking the go and back  buttons.
 If the user wants to see a random comment, he/she can press the "Surprise Me" button and see it.
 Customer informations comes from local json file.

 ## Project Link